Time to get it out!

 It’s not doing you any good anymore.
 Maybe you moved into it while you built your dream home.
 Or, possibly, you moved into a less-than-ideal mobile home and proceeded to bide your time while saving for a newer model.

 Maybe it’s run down and is just making the whole area look dumpy.
 Or maybe you’ve just got to get it out because you need to place a new home in its spot.
 Regardless of your reasons, you’d like to get it out of the way soon.
-First, though, you want to get an idea of what options you have.
+First, though, before thinking of mobile home removal, you want to get an idea of what options you have.

 What factors will affect mobile home removal cost, anyway?

 There’s no one set cost to move a mobile home.
 It varies.
 We’ve identified some of the factors that can affect how much you’ll have to pay to move your home.

 So, let’s jump right into our list of factors that could affect mobile home removal cost.